-AL: Action Level; The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+AL: Action Level; The concentration of a contami-water. nant which, if exceeded, triggers treatment or other requirements which a water system must follow.

 MCLG: Maximum Contaminant Level Goal; The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLG's allow for a margin of safety.